Designing An Intentional LifeFeb 24, 2021

 - A life free of traditional full-time employment.

 When you read those statements, your first reaction might be that it sounds childlike or fantastical.
-I’ve made peace with the potential judgement.
+I’ve made peace with the potential judgment.

 And while designing an intentional life is difficult, it’s also achievable.
 It requires a combination of proper planning and habit formation, mixed with a bias for action and an eye for opportunity.